The Ultimate Foe: Production

-Robert Holmes was originally commissioned to write the two episodes.
-However, he died from a chronic liver ailment after completing a draft of the first and left nothing beyond a plot outline of the second.
-The series script editor Eric Saward resigned around this time due to disagreements with the producer, John Nathan-Turner, but agreed to write the final episode based on Holmes' outline, and also rewrite Holmes' draft to tie the two together, for which he was credited as Script Editor.
+Under the original title of Time Inc., the story was commissioned on 4 February 1986.
+Holmes died on 24 May 1986, however, and was unable to work on the script past the first part.
+The series' script editor Eric Saward resigned around this time due to disagreements with the producer, John Nathan-Turner, but agreed to write the final episode based on Holmes' outline, and also rewrite Holmes' draft to tie the two together, for which he was credited as Script Editor.
 Much of Holmes's original draft, involving as it did a reenactment of one of the Whitechapel Murders ascribed to Jack the Ripper, was felt to be unsuitable, and most of the material set in the Matrix in the episode credited to Holmes is in fact Saward's work.
 The original ending to the segment as a whole (and, indeed, the whole Trial story and possibly the series) would have seen the Doctor and the Valeyard in an inconclusive cliffhanger, both (seemingly) plunging into a void to their deaths as an extra "hook".
 However, Nathan-Turner felt this was too downbeat and believed that it was important that the season did not end on an inconclusive note to demonstrate the series was back in business and avoid providing an excuse for BBC management to cancel the series altogether.
+Saward was annoyed by what he saw as Nathan-Turner's reneging on what Saward and Holmes had long agreed on for the series ending.
 Saward refused to change the ending and withdrew permission to use his script very late in the day, by which point the production team had been assembled and the segment was entering rehearsals.